Do Air Filters Remove Odors?

 Initial Impact

 Typically, an air filter starts to reduce odors within a few hours of installation.
-Activated carbon filters are particularly effective and may show noticeable results quickly, improving the overall ambiance of your home.
+Activated carbon filters show noticeable results quickly.

 Full Effectiveness